HMS Queen Elizabeth (R08): Carrier Strike Group 21

+Carrier Strike Deployment 23

+In September 2023, the carrier embarked eight F-35B fighters from 617 Squadron, five Merlin helicopters from 820 Squadron and three Wildcat helicopters from 847 Squadron for its "Operation FIREDRAKE" deployment in northern European waters.
+Of five Merlins deployed, two were in the AEW configuration.
+The carrier was escorted by HMS Diamond, HMS Kent and RFA Tideforce.

+On 4 September 2024, a member of Royal Navy personnel died after a Merlin Mk.
+4 helicopter ditched in the English Channel near Dorset while conducting night flying exercises with HMS Queen Elizabeth.
+The two other crew onboard were taken to hospital.

 Aircraft

 The two ships of the Queen Elizabeth class are each expected to be capable of carrying over forty aircraft, with a normal maximum load of thirty-six F-35s and four helicopters, but with a theoretical surge capacity of up to 72 aircraft.
 The 2010 SDSR anticipated the routine peacetime deployment of twelve F-35Bs, but a typical warload will be 24 F-35Bs and some helicopters.
 These could be a "Maritime Force Protection" package of nine anti-submarine Merlin HM2 and five Merlin Crowsnest for airborne early warning; alternatively a littoral manoeuvre package could include a mix of Royal Navy Commando Helicopter Force Merlin HC4, Wildcat AH1, RAF Chinooks, and Army Air Corps Apaches.
 In 2022, it was reported that initially five Merlins will be equipped with Crowsnest, and three of these will normally be assigned to the "high readiness" aircraft carrier.

 The hangars are designed for CH-47 Chinook operations without blade folding and for the V-22 Osprey tiltrotor, whilst the aircraft lifts can accommodate two Chinooks with unfolded blades.